 STAR ALLIANCE PARTNERS

-The CMTA’s alliances with key players in the pharmaceutical, biotechnology and research service industries, along with non-profit research organizations and the National Institutes of Health, are a critical part of its STAR initiative to rapidly deliver therapies to CMT patients.
-Each alliance is integrated into the efforts of the CMTA Disease Project Teams, where it participates in a CMTA consortium effort with shared goals, resources and know-how.
+The CMTA works with the pharmaceutical, biotechnology and research service industries, along with non-profit research organizations and the National Institutes of Health.
+These relationships are a critical part of its STAR initiative to rapidly deliver therapies to CMT patients.

 Genzyme (a Sanofi Company)

 PsychoGenics is a leader in specialty preclinical contract research and drug discovery services, with a focus on neurodegenerative and psychiatric disorders.
-PsychoGenics’ proprietary technologies are developed to facilitate high-throughput, in vivo, compound testing.
 In 2013, the CMTA completed a master services agreement with PsychoGenics to provide biomarker and behavioral testing support to the STAR network.
-The company works closely with the CMTA to design and then execute preclinical drug testing studies in CMT animal models on its behalf.
-They have additionally been instrumental in characterizing animal models destined for use in the research efforts of STAR Disease Project Teams.
+The company works closely with the CMTA to design and then execute preclinical drug testing studies in CMT animal models, as well as to characterize animal models destined for use in CMTA research efforts.

 HumanFirst Therapeutics LLC

 Horizon Discovery is a translational genomics company that develops and supplies patient-relevant drug discovery and diagnostic research tools, including contract research services.
-Horizon Discovery has worked closely with STAR investigators to design and create several new rodent models of CMT, which are currently being characterized in the CMTA STAR alliance network.
+Horizon Discovery has worked closely with STAR investigators to design and create several new rodent models of CMT which are now entering into research and therapeutics discovery projects sponsored by the CMTA.

 The Jackson Laboratory

-The Jackson Laboratory is an independent, nonprofit organization focusing on mammalian genetics research to advance human health.
-It is the leading nonprofit provider of mouse genetics and breeding services.
-The Jackson Laboratory is working with the CMTA to breed and distribute specialized mouse models of CMT in support of the research efforts of STAR teams in the CMTA alliance network.
+The Jackson Laboratory is an independent, nonprofit organization focused on mammalian genetics research and is currently working with the CMTA to breed and distribute specialized mouse models of CMT in support of its research project efforts.